Louise Harnby | Crime Fiction and Thriller Editor

 Picture

-It is often called a Manuscript Appraisal, but I favour the term "Manuscript Critique" because what I provide goes beyond an assessment, also offering possible ways to address the issues I might highlight.
+It's often called a manuscript appraisal or manuscript review, but I favour the term manuscript critique because what I provide goes beyond an assessment, also offering possible ways to address the issues I might highlight.

 Who are the clients?